mamosova/tutorials/tutorials/test12/rulesmar.md

 ## Details
 ### You will learn
 1. How to use HANA Studio Perspectives
-2. How to create a connection to the HANA back endddв
+2. How to create a co1nnection to the HANA back endddв
 3. Getting started with the HANA Web based development workbench

 [ACCORDION-BEGIN [STEP 1](Test 1)]